audioxide/data/data/posts/20200325-reviews-moaning-uneasy-laughter.md

 pullquote: PG-13 Joy Division
 summary: It all winds up feeling a bit clean cut, a bit airbrushed.
 The album’s a perfectly pleasant smorgasbord of gothy synth pop which goes in one ear and out the other.
 week: 225
-blurb: It's all a bit clean cut, a perfectly pleasant smorgasbord of gothy synth pop which goes in one ear and out the other.
+blurb: The album's all a bit clean cut, a perfectly pleasant smorgasbord of gothy synth pop which goes in one ear and out the other.
 artistMBID: d5d4af51-8c20-45ed-9cc4-f8bbbb28289d
 albumMBID: 5be88c22-464f-4b6a-9f14-945c589a9840
 ---